evaisse/interact/README.md

 ### Components

 These are the snippets of components with their properties and arguments.
 Check the [pub documentation](https://pub.dev/documentation/interact/latest/) to get to know more about them in detail.
+A companion walkthrough of each component lives in [`docs/components.md`](docs/components.md).

 <br>